ccxt/ccxt/README.md

 - perform backtesting and data crunching
 - implement any kind of protocol including REST, WebSockets, FIX, proprietary and legacy standards...
 - actually directly integrate btc/altcoin blockchain or transaction graph into your system
-- program a matching engine for you
+- program a matching engine for your own bitcoin/altcoin exchange
 - create a trading terminal for desktops, phones and pads (for web and native OSes)
 - do all of the above in any of the following languages/environments: Javascript, Node.js, PHP, C, C++, C#, Python, Java, ObjectiveC, Linux, FreeBSD, MacOS, iOS, Windows